DachiGog/SOC-Analyst-Portfolio/THM-SOC-Level1/Network Security and Traffic Analysis/NetworkMiner.md

-# 🐷 🐽 Snort - TryHackMe Room Writeup
+# NetworkMiner - TryHackMe Room Writeup

 ## 🧠 What I Learned

-NetworkMiner in a Nutshell

 ### Capabilities and Description
 - Traffic sniffing  - *It can intercept the traffic, sniff it, and collect and log packets that pass through the network.*